Syslog Inputs

 Graylog is able to accept and parse RFC 5424 and RFC 3164 compliant syslog messages and supports TCP transport with both the octet counting or termination character methods.
 UDP is also supported and the recommended way to send log messages in most architectures.

-Rule of thumb is that messages forwarded by rsyslog or syslog-ng are usually parsed flawlessly.
+Messages forwarded by rsyslog or syslog-ng are usually parsed successfully.

 Sending Syslog from Linux Hosts